tap349/tap349.github.io/_posts/2017-08-01-elixir-troubleshooting.md

 - agent value is retrieved to calculate new achievements

-  this results into error in description above: agent is not alive but its stale PID is still stored in ETS table since `DOWN` message is not received yet in user rate store registry.
+  this results into error in description above: agent is not alive but its stale PID is still stored in ETS table since `:DOWN` message is not received yet in user rate store registry.

-- `DOWN` message is received eventually but it doesn't matter now
+- `:DOWN` message is received eventually but it doesn't matter now

-  or else `DOWN` message may be received right after the step where user rates are loaded - in this case agent's record will be removed from ETS table and retrieving agent value in the next step (where agent value is retrieved) will result in almost the same error (PID will be `nil`).
+  or else `:DOWN` message may be received right after the step where user rates are loaded - in this case agent's record will be removed from ETS table and retrieving agent value in the next step (where agent value is retrieved) will result in almost the same error (PID will be `nil`).